Combined Shape Created with Sketch.

 Enhancing learner, teacher and school objectives

-Participation in this programme enables students to engage purposefully in meaningful learning activities, grow as learners through respectful interactions and experiences, reflect on their progress as young social innovators, and develop a sense of ownership of and responsibility for their learning.
+Participation in this programme enables students to engage purposefully in meaningful learning activities, grow as learners through respectful interactions and experiences, reflect on their progress as young social innovators, and develop a sense of ownership and responsibility for their learning.

-As well as contributing to teacher CPD, the programme also contributes to whole school practice and self-evaluation, including the Looking at Our School Framework.
+As well as contributing to teacher CPD, the programme contributes to whole school practice and self-evaluation, including the Looking at Our School Framework.

 Programme Benefits